Matsuura Laboratory Members

 using packet flow regularity in industrial control networks have achieved

-high-accuracy detection of attacks disrupting the regularity, i.e.
+high-accuracy detection of attacks disrupting the regularity, i.

 normal